Are Some Meats Unclean?

 If health were the primary purpose, then God didn’t include enough laws.
 If God wanted to give us health laws, he would need to spend more time advocating exercise and sleep rather than forbidding seagulls and bats, which few people want to eat anyway.
 He would need to tell us about which mushrooms are dangerous, and which herbs increase our chances for cancer.
 He would need to tell us about the more dangerous health hazards.

-God told the Israelites to make a distinction between the clean and the unclean because he had made a distinction between the Israelites and the gentiles.
-Under the new covenant, however, God does not make a distinction between Israelites and gentiles.
+God told the Israelites to make a distinction between the clean and the unclean because he had made a distinction between the Israelites and the Gentiles.
+Under the new covenant, however, God does not make a distinction between Israelites and Gentiles.
 He dwells in us all.
 We all have access to God equally — God hears our prayers whether we have touched a dead body or not, whether we have eaten pork or not.
-He calls on us to be holy, but in matters of the heart rather than external rules that have no connection with morality.
-Just as circumcision is now a matter of the heart, so also is the distinction between the clean and the unclean (Heb.
-10:22; James 4:8).
+He calls on us to be holy, but holiness is in matters of the heart rather than external rules that have no connection with morality.
+Just as circumcision is now a matter of the heart, so also is the distinction between the clean and the unclean (Hebrews 10:22; James 4:8).

 Although the distinction between clean and unclean animals existed before Abraham for sacrificial purposes, the meat of unclean animals was not a prohibited food until after the old covenant had been made.
-Under the old covenant, unclean meats were a matter of ethnic separation and worship regulation, and the rules are therefore not a matter of sin today — just as it is not a sin to touch a dead body or to have a skin disease or kiss your wife while she is menstruating.
+Under the old covenant, unclean meats were a matter of ethnic separation and worship regulation, and the rules are therefore not a matter of sin today — just as it is not a sin to touch a dead body or to have a skin disease or sleep in the same bed as your wife.

 Jesus was addressing the Pharisees’ practice of handwashing before every meal (verse 3).
 This washing was not because of their concern for personal hygiene, but because they did not want their eating to make them ceremonially unclean.
 Jesus phrased his analysis of their practice with a general statement that applies to foods as well as hands and utensils.

 In the Old Testament, uncleanness was a matter of external matters.
 Even touching an unclean thing, let alone eating it, could defile a person.
-Therefore, Jesus' statement that nothing entering a person defiled him or made him unclean overthrew a basic principle of that whole system.
-A person was defiled by what came out of his heart, not by what physically touched his body.
+Therefore, when Jesus said that nothing entering people defiled them or made them unclean, he overthrew a basic principle of that whole system.
+People are defiled by things that are in their heart, not by what physically touches their bodies.
 God looks on the heart, not the stomach; he judges our attitudes, not our diets.

 The Greek text of verse 19b is disputed.
 In the version used by the King James translators, the participle “cleansing” seems to be part of the words of Jesus.
 In this version, Jesus says, “Foods cannot make people unclean, since they go through the body, thus purifying all foods.”
 In this version, Jesus is talking about the digestive system and elimination.